The Representation of Line Dirac Delta Function Along a Space Curve: Introduction

-The main challenge is to how to make sense of and calculate $\int_{\mathbb{R}^3}\frac{\delta(\rho)}{2\pi \rho} f({\bf x}) d{\bf x}$ for any $f\in C_{c}^{\infty} (\mathbb{R}^3)$.
+The main challenge is to properly formulate the calculation of $\int_{\mathbb{R}^3}\frac{\delta(\rho)}{2\pi \rho} f({\bf x}) d{\bf x}$ for any $f\in C_{c}^{\infty} (\mathbb{R}^3)$.
 For this, one has to choose the most reasonable and practical coordinate system.
-Indeed, the apparently singular term $\frac{1}{\rho}$ on the right hand side comes naturally from the local cylindrical coordinates in a tubular neighbourhood near the curve.
+Indeed, the apparently singular term $\frac{1}{\rho}$ on the right hand side shows up naturally from the local cylindrical coordinates in a tubular neighbourhood of the curve.
 If the curve $\Sigma$ is simple and smooth, then a tubular neighbourhood can be readily chosen where the distance function works as the radius and will be cancelled out in coordinate transformation.
 This will be done in Section 2.
-In general, if the curve has non-smooth points, we have to make the meaning of $\frac{\delta(\rho)}{2\pi \rho}$ more clear, which will be done in Section 3.
-As application, the formula \eqref{eq:want} works for very complicated structure composed by piecewise smooth curves such as the newly formed blood capillary network in growing tumor, as shown in Fig.\,\ref{tumor_vasculature}.
+In general, if the curve has non-smooth points, we have to further clarify the meaning of $\frac{\delta(\rho)}{2\pi \rho}$, which will be done in Section 3.

+As an application, the formula \eqref{eq:want} works for very complicated structure composed by piecewise smooth curves such as the newly formed blood capillary network in growing tumor, as shown in Fig.\,\ref{tumor_vasculature}.

 Another important application of this work is in the level set method.
 The delta function of a curve or a surface represented by a level set function is crucial in the level set method \cite{Osherbook2003}, but the form for a spatial curve is not previously available.
-The formula \eqref{eq:want} provides the first representation with the distance function, whose generalization to an arbitrary level set function will be given in Section 4.
-The extension to plane curves and general submanifolds with co-dimension 1 and 2 are also discussed in Section 4.
+Eq.\, \eqref{eq:want} provides the first representation with the distance function, whose generalization to an arbitrary level set function will be given in Section 4.
+The variation to plane curves in $\mathbb{R}^2$ is also discussed in Section 4.
+Finally, in Section 5, we further describe the extension to any dimension and co-dimension, and even manifolds.